Office of Sustainability Student Staff

 Iris Fabrizio first attended UAF in 2005 before the Office of Sustainability had been created.
-When she returned in the fall of 2013 she was excited to see the efforts and the progress that the office had made on campus, and was eager to become a part of the team as an Office Assistant.
-She performs various tasks including website maintenance, project coordination, event planning and many other long and short term duties that come up in the office.
-Iris is pursuing a Bachelor's in the Natural Science's and plans to get into science communication.
-In her free time she enjoys creating art, reading, writing, arithmetic, traveling, the outdoors, fantastic adventures and coffee.
+When she returned in the fall of 2013 she was excited to see the progress that the office had made on campus and was eager to become a part of the team as an Office Assistant.
+She performs various tasks including website design & upkeep, project coordination, event planning, and many other long and short term duties that come up.
+Iris is pursuing Bachelor's degrees in Journalism and the Natural Science's and plans to get into science communication.
+In her free time she enjoys creating art, reading, writing, arithmetic, traveling, fantastic adventures and coffee.